-Our Camera Crew is always equipped with: Camera of your choice (see below), Canon HJ14ex4,3b IRSE (wide lens), Canon HJ17ex7,6b IRSE (standard lens), Tripod Sachtler Video 20 A, Zoe Zoom Lens Remote, Lite Panels Led on camera light, Sachtler Reporter 3 x 300 Watt lighting kit w gels, Dedoflex bounceboard/reflector, 4ch stereo audio mixer, wireless lavs Sennheiser, wireless handheld Sennheiser microphone, VdB boompole, unidirectional microphone Sennheiser MKH 416 with windshield, battery powered directors production monitor, Chevrolet Orlando station wagon with AC & navigation
+Our Camera Crew is always equipped with: Camera of your choice (see below), Canon HJ14ex4,3b IRSE (wide lens), Canon HJ17ex7,6b IRSE (standard lens), Tripod Sachtler Video 20 A, Zoe Zoom Lens Remote, Lite Panels Led on camera light, Sachtler Reporter 3 x 300 Watt lighting kit w gels, Dedoflex bounceboard/reflector, 4ch stereo audio mixer, wireless lavs Sennheiser, wireless handheld Sennheiser microphone, VdB boompole, unidirectional microphone Sennheiser MKH 416 with windshield, battery powered directors production monitor, Mercedes station wagon with AC & navigation

 Sony´s XDCam is now the most popular aqusition format within the European Broadcasters.
 Using the PDW F-800 enables us to work with the same equipment for our local & international clients..
 Virtually any frame rate or resolution can be recorded with that camera.
 There is no “PAL” or “NTSC” model, the F-800 is a World-Camera.
 Even 24p recording is standard, not an option.

 One of the most popular Cameras in Broadcast & Feature Films.
 High Quality MPEG-2